-Included within machinery and equipment are spare parts.
+Included within machinery, equipment and fixtures are spare parts.
 Spare parts include replacement parts relating to plant & equipment and are either recognized as an expense when consumed or reclassified and capitalized as part of the related asset and depreciated over the remaining useful life of the related asset.